nicholas-johnson/blindover/README.md

 The blinded element will be set to be position relative if it is not already position absolute and it is not the root.

+The blind will have a class of blindover.
+You can apply CSS styling to it directly if you like, in your CSS, or in jQuery.

+## UX is not Security!

 Blinded elements cannot be clicked on or interacted with using the mouse.
 You will still be able to access blinded elements using the keyboard though.
-This is a UI nicety, not a security feature!
+This is a UX nicety, not a security feature!

 The blind does not currently update when the element changes size.